Wtheodoro/frontend-roadmap/week6/monday.md

    - Group related components together
    - Use index files for clean exports
    - Keep component files close to where they're used

-## 🎯 Challenge

-Create a simple task management system with the following components:

-1. `TaskList`: Main container component
-2. `TaskItem`: Individual task component
-3. `TaskForm`: Form for adding new tasks
-4. `TaskFilter`: Component for filtering tasks
-5. `TaskStats`: Component showing task statistics

-Try implementing it first in JavaScript, then add TypeScript types to make it more robust!

 ## 📚 Additional Resources